 Leverage the power of IFTTT.com and Particle services to do almost anything.
 Send a tweet if someone rings your doorbell, send a notification to your phone if someone opens a door, turn on almost anything right from your phone with simple setup, the possibilities are endless.
-NCD provides this controller with a pre-programmed Particle Photon module for easy connection to IFTTT.
+NCD provides this controller with a optional pre-programmed Particle Photon module for easy connection to IFTTT.
 No programming required!
 Just use the simple IFTTT interface to setup your different configurations.

 Powered By Particle

 Give your Particle Photon the power to interact with the real world in ways never before possible.
-Complete with a Particle Photon module pre-flashed with our custom IFTTT firmware, NCD compatible shields allow for control of many types of relays, monitoring digital and analog sensors, and much much more.
+Use the optional Particle Photon module pre-flashed with our custom IFTTT firmware, NCD compatible shields allow for control of many types of relays, monitoring digital and analog sensors, and much much more.
 Chain I²C accessory boards to your system to add whatever you may need for your next control and automation project.

 What is the NCD IoT Interface?